Table of Contents Show

 Seawater high in magnesium can help you unwind, feel less stressed, and fall asleep.
 Magnesium calms the nervous system by depressing the nerves, which reduces irritation.
 Lastly, the magnesium in seawater can moisturize your skin and enhance its appearance, and the benefits go on and on!
 In a nutshell, it enhances general well-being.

 On Long Island, some of the well-known beaches to visit include:

 4.1) A Bacon Egg and Cheese on a Roll

 One of the best things to do in Long Island is eat delicious food.
-Nothing is traditional than a bacon egg and cheese sandwich on a roll.
+Nothing is more traditional than a bacon egg and cheese sandwich on a roll.
 What is jokingly referred to as a BEC may not seem like a delicacy, but it is unquestionably one of the most iconic Long Island delicacies you must have at least once!
 Change the roll for a bagel of your choice, choose sausage over bacon, or have your eggs prepared however you like.
 Do at least once try the normal version!

 Long Island shares the fame of New York for its bagels.
 Many Long Islanders think Long Island bagels are better than bagels from New York City.
 On a Sunday morning, bagels are a sure bet.
-They come in various flavours, from classics like everything, egg, and sesame to specialized ones like blueberry, jalapeño cheddar, and rainbow.
-Cream cheese tastes include Oreo, chocolate chip, Twix, and birthday cake and bagel flavours like French toast and rainbow; dessert bagels are also quite well-known.
+They come in various flavors, from classics like everything, egg, and sesame to specialized ones like blueberry, jalapeño cheddar, and rainbow.
+Cream cheese tastes include Oreo, chocolate chip, Twix, and birthday cake and bagel flavors like French toast and rainbow; dessert bagels are also quite well-known.